In today’s post, we answer a seemingly simple question: what is code churn?

 Statistically speaking, there are more chances of introducing defects to a piece of code that gets edited a lot than one that nobody touches.

 Code is not created equal.
 It can vary in regards to many factors, including how critical it is and, of course, how often it gets edited.
 So code churn can be a predictor of high-risk code.
-That is to say, code that’s more complex or critical and that has a high value of code churn is at a higher risk of being damaged.
+That is to say, code that’s more complex or critical and that has a high value of rework is at a higher risk of being damaged.

 How to Keep Code Churn Under Control